hotteshen/avr-epaper/README.md

-# TagRyte E-paper Display Dock
+# ShineWorld 2.13in Epaper Driver for AVR MCU

 ## Hardware